MaoZiming/papers/Topics/1-basic-os/04-cpu-scheduling.md

 - MLFQ varies the priority of a job based on its observed behavior
   - “learn” about processes as they run
   - use the “history” to predict “future” behavior
-- Job’s allotment.
-The allotment is the amount of time a job can spend at a given priority level before the scheduler reduces its priority.
+- **Job’s allotment**.
+The allotment is the **amount of time** a job can spend at a given priority level before the scheduler reduces its priority.
 - Attempt 1: how to change priority
   - Rule 3: When a job enters the system, it is placed at the highest priority (the topmost queue)
   - Rule 4a: If a job uses up its allotment while running, its priority is reduced (i.e., it moves down one queue)